mikaelkaron/troopjs-learn/configuring_requirejs/vanilla_web-configuration.md

 The easiest way to get started with TroopJS is to use the [`troopjs-widget`](http://troopjs.com/troopjs-widget/) module and starting an `Application` from the `HTML` element.

+Let's add some code that will log `"started"` to the developer console when our TroopJS application is started.

 !CODEFILE "index.troopjs.js"